 Cruising down a Volcano with Maui Easy Riders

 I had visions of full suspension downhill bikes shooting down steep rocky trails, passing steamy craters and black, barren lava fields.
-What did I get myself into?!
+What did I sign myself up for?!

-But these nervous thoughts quickly disappeared when the white tour van rolled up to greet us.
+But these nervous thoughts quickly disappeared when the white tour van rolled up.

 The company is called Maui Easy Riders for a reason – guests are provided shiny chrome “easy rider” bikes to cruise down the volcano.
 The tour is not meant to be hardcore and dangerous.
 It’s meant to be relaxing and fun.